danreeves/danreev.es/_posts/2014-01-19-getting-started-with-gulp.md

 	        .pipe(csso())
 	        .pipe(gulp.dest('./assets/css'));
 	});

 Here we've created a task named `css` which sources all `.scss` files in the folder `/path/to/` from the root of our project.
 It pipes these files to the `sass()` function with an option that tells sass where the include files are.
-*This is only necassary if you're using `@include` in your sass.*
+*This is only necessary if you're using `@include` in your sass.*

 It then gets piped into `csso()` which minifies it and lastly it is piped ito `gulp.dest()` which creates the file in the `assets/css` folder from the root of the project.